 You need to do it earlier than you’d think.
 Kids are curious.
 They’re aware of their sexual selves before we realize it.
 As early as toddlers, kids can start asking about their ‘parts’.
 This is where you need to work through your own ‘stuff’.

-.
+Talking about sexuality from the very beginning is optimal.
+If you’re up front and non-judgmental, the ideal way to talk to your child is often.
 Frequent, small conversations spread over their entire childhood (in age appropriate terms) allow your children to be okay with their sexual selves.
 It also keeps the door open for questions, as you have shown that you’re the go-to-person when they need answers.
 Become an ‘askable’ parent.

 If you’ve not talked about this… start.
 Get over any fears you have and talk to your children about all of it.
 If your child doesn’t ask questions about sex, don’t just ignore the subject.